LiquidCats/exchage-rates-getter/README.md

 # exchage-rates-getter

-We are using for getting crypto exchange rates for our day instagram stories
+We are using this tool for getting crypto exchange rates for our day instagram stories

-It is simple to use:
+## How to use

 1. Configure Env